jancervenka/bqcli/README.md

 ### Installation and Usage

-The program can be installed with pip, it will set up an entry point called `bqcli`.
+The program can be installed with `pip`, it will set up an entry point called `bqcli`.

 ```bash
 pip install bqcli